luisdiaslima/color-generator-chatgpt/README.md

 ## References

-This project is integrated with ChatGPT by [OpenAI API](https://openai.com/api/).
+This project is integrated with [GroqCloud](https://console.groq.com/).

 ## Recommended IDE Setup